n1k0ver3E/AIOpsLab/README.md

 python3 clients/gpt.py # you can also change the problem to solve in the main() function
 ```

+Our repository comes with a variety of pre-integrated agents, including agents that enable **secure authentication with Azure OpenAI endpoints using identity-based access**.
+Please check out [Clients](/clients) for a comprehensive list of all implemented clients.

 You can check the running status of the cluster using [k9s](https://k9scli.io/) or other cluster monitoring tools conveniently.

 <h2 id="⚙️usage">⚙️ Usage</h2>